 What if you are given D1R and D3R or D2S and D4S without label?
 You can’t see if there is mercury inside (and thus the voltage).
 It is possible to differentiate using the notches on the bulb.

-Again, all of these bulbs have the arc in the same place, so to reduce the number of different models to produce aftermarket manufactures have developed the D*C type, which universally fits multiple notches.
+Since all of these bulbs have the same base dimensions and hold the arc in the same location, aftermarket manufactures have cut costs by reducing the number of different models to produce.
+The result, sometimes called the D*C type (though this isn’t a real specification), universally fits multiple project key notches.
 For D1/D3, a removable ignitor adapter is available.

 Aftermarket manufactures don’t want to make a lot of different models.
 D2C that can replace both D2R and D2S.
 D4C for D2S, D2R, D4S, D4R and D2C.
 D1S with 5 notches won’t be hard to understand.